 What do you hope to accomplish next?

-If we are to be a bit more focused in this answer, I want to write two books – one is to update the Flavor Chemistry and Technology and the other is a new book on Flavor Applications.
+I want to write two books – one is to update the Flavor Chemistry and Technology and the other is a new book on Flavor Applications.
 There is no book giving instructions on flavorings should be properly used in the food industry.